 Ancillary Services Bid Submittal

 QSEs may submit, by 1300, Ancillary Service bids to ERCOT for any Ancillary Service market open during the Day Ahead Period.
-Submitted bids remain active for any period until: (a) selected by ERCOT, (b) automatically expired by software at the time selected by the QSE, or (c) removed by the QSE.
+Submitted bids remain active for any period until: (a) selected by ERCOT or (b) removed by the QSE.
 For any Ancillary Service bid, a QSE must provide:

 The market for which the bid is being supplied;